 At Western Alliance Bank (“WAB”), we believe that a strong business reputation depends on a robust data protection and information security program.
 We believe protecting information assets, and our client’s data is paramount to our success and the success of our customers.
-WAB is regulated by the Federal Reserve Board (“FRB”) and is subject to its oversight and reporting controls.
+WAB and its banking divisions including Alliance Bank of Arizona, Bank of Nevada, Bridge Bank, First Independent Bank, Torrey Pines Bank, Alliance Association Bank, and our subsidiary, Amerihome Mortgage Company, are regulated by the Federal Reserve Board (“FRB”) and are subject to its oversight and reporting controls.
 The WAB Information Security Program (“Program”) is managed by the Chief Information Security Officer (“CISO”) who reports directly to the Chief Information Officer (“CIO”) of WAB.
 WAB’s Risk Committees and the Board of Directors are educated on cybersecurity and the relevant risks posed to WAB via frequent updates from the CISO and provide oversight for the Program.

 The primary goal of the Program is to maintain cybersecurity defenses whose capabilities are within the upper quartile of banks.
 We use industry standards from NIST for cybersecurity, FFIEC examination guidelines, COBIT and ITIL frameworks, and privacy laws to guide us in consistently meeting legal and regulatory requirements.
 Our strategy allows us to perform a high level of due diligence by investing in information security controls on three fronts: People, Process, and Technology.
 Continual investment in all three areas provides the best mechanism to deflect hackers toward easier targets.